Many strength coaches like myself preach quality over quantity. It’s not how much you do—it’s how you do it! Squats are no exception.

 Go Light to go Deep

 Everyone should be able to do a full squat, right?
-Well, not everyone has the appropriate anatomical structure to do a full squat.
-At least, that’s what we’re told.
-If you’re one of those unfortunate souls, I have some good news for you.
+Well, not everyone has the ideal anatomical structure—or so we’re told.
+If you’re one of those “unlucky” folks, I’ve got good news for you.

-Surprisingly when a light load is used, like a broomstick or dowel rod, a full range of motion can often be achieved.
-And if it’s still a challenge, try using a slightly wider stance (i.e., just outside of shoulder-width and toed out a bit) with the arms outstretched in front of you, then give it a shot.
+When a light load is used—like a broomstick or dowel rod—a full range of motion can often be achieved.
+And if it’s still a challenge, try using a slightly wider stance (just outside shoulder-width with toes turned out a bit), extend your arms straight in front of you, and give it another go.

 Go ahead, try it… I’ll wait.

-I bet you went pretty deep!
-At least, deeper than you thought you could.
+I bet you went pretty deep—deeper than you thought you could!

-So the issue is not flexibility but rather strength.
-It’s not that you can’t get down into a full squat position, you just can’t get up from it!
-Of course, addressing any tight muscles that are involved in the squat can certainly help (see page 65 of The Elite Trainer), but strengthening from the “bottom up” is the key and to do that, you have to go light.
+The issue isn’t flexibility—it’s strength.
+It’s not that you can’t get down into a full squat position… it’s that you can’t get up from it!
+Of course, addressing any tight muscles involved in the squat will help (see page 65 of The Elite Trainer), but strengthening from the bottom up is key—and to do that, you need to go light.

 The “Bottom” Line